 To identify bull flag patterns, you need to focus on distinct characteristics like the sharp upward movement followed by a consolidation phase.
 Analyze variations in these patterns by examining the flag’s slope, duration, and volume during the pullback.

-Charts should reveal tight ranges and declining volumes during consolidation, signaling a potential upward breakout.
+Charts should show tight ranges and declining volumes during consolidation, signaling a potential upward breakout.

 Characteristics of a bull flag